 The reasons can be incredibly beneficial for electrical companies.
 You will no longer need to print out certificates and take them – and potentially tear or lose them – onsite with you, only to realise you forgot a pen.

-Certificates are the central point of the NICEIC Cert Software.
+NICEIC electrical certificates are the central point of the NICEIC Cert Software.
 With over 50 e-certs available in the software, you can carry out a range of testing with ease.
-All these comply with the latest 18th edition wiring regulations, so you can perform the highest quality tests and complete the appropriate paperwork for the job.
+All these comply with the latest 18th Edition IET Wiring Regulations, so you can perform the highest quality tests and complete the appropriate paperwork for the job.
 The software is also be loaded with up-to-date certificates complying with the 18th Editon Amendment 2 (BS 7671:2018+A2:2022).

 You might need to complete a hazardous area report or a conditioning report for a private landlord carrying out an inspection for the electrical safety standard regulations.
 You can find the cert you need in the NICEIC Cert Software.
 And even fill out your work onsite with a field licence.